linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 different security components under Heads.
 The easiest way is through `OEM Factory Reset/Re-Ownership` option.

+The wizard will prompt you to use default configuration options.
+**It is strongly advised to refuse the defaults, and answer the questionnaire thoroughtly.
+This only happens once, and will permit you to reencrypt encrypted containers and provision properly to your use case the different security components of your system before use.**

 **Note that the passphrases you will type will be echoed back to you.
 You need to accomplish this step in a safe environment**